oracle/node-oracledb/doc/api.md

 Releases a connection.
 If the connection was obtained from the pool, the connection is returned to the pool.

 ##### Description

 This is an asynchronous call.

+Note: calling `release()` when connections are no longer required is strongly encouraged.
+Releasing helps avoid resource leakage and can improve system efficiency.

 When a connection is released, any ongoing transaction on the connection is rolled back.

-Note that after releasing a connection to a pool, there is no guarantee a subsequent `getConnection()` call gets back the same database connection.
+After releasing a connection to a pool, there is no guarantee a subsequent `getConnection()` call gets back the same database connection.
 The application must redo any ALTER SESSION statements on the new connection object, as required.